Leaderboard

 Showing content with the highest reputation on 03/22/2020 in all areas

-I just finish a complete bathroom remodel.
+1. I just finish a complete bathroom remodel.
 The only thing that is original is a couple of walls of drywall.
 New lights, floor, ceiling, faucets, door and all trim, bath fan, complete tiled shower, vanity, floating shelving and towel and paper holder, robe hook and towel ring.
 We also put in two pantries and bench seating in the kitchen which allowed us to tear out a built in pantry that extended into the bathroom .
 Doing this allowed us to increase our vanity size from 42" to 60".
 It was much tougher than I thought and my patience was totally shot.
 Hopefully no more waking up in the middle of the night and thinking about what I have to do and how to do it.
 This is my last major project.
 I am too old (66) and Susan and I have done everything to this house.
 New windows, doors, cabinets, doors, trim, lights siding, garage door, floors and carpet.
-All this was done is less than 3 years Mission Accomplished!4 points
+All this was done is less than 3 years Mission Accomplished!

-Looks like the virus may be having an effect?
+2. Looks like the virus may be having an effect?
 Since I'm supposed to stay home, I did some work yesterday in my yard.
 I am re-doing my neglected front yard landscaping.
 Started on the lawn equipment getting the mower and string trimmer ready.
 I use a lawn service to treat my yard and with all of the rain we've had so far, my grass is looking like it needs a good mowing.
 Then I dug up 4 bushes, 1 I had to use an axe to chop through the roots!
 Man am I feeling it today!
-Still have some smaller bushes to get and I'm hoping the roots will be shallower.4 points
+Still have some smaller bushes to get and I'm hoping the roots will be shallower.

-My wife loves to landscape.
+4. My wife loves to landscape.
 She has done the front yard, both sides yards and has a great start on the back yard.
 We have almost 400 small rocks in her landscaping plan and countless yards of mulch.
 Nothing makes my day more than for her to be out doing the landscaping while I am watching her in the air conditioned house.
 The good news for me is that she doesn't mind.
 Susan is one tough, hard working, strong willed woman.
 The only thing she wants me to do when it comes to landscaping is pick up truck loads of mulch and haul her landscaping boulders/rocks.
-She is 24 years younger than me and I have no idea what the heck she sees in me.3 points
+She is 24 years younger than me and I have no idea what the heck she sees in me.

 3 points